ETL in Python

 Loved by learners at thousands of companies

-Want to grow your data engineering skills and more efficiently process big data?
-Well, it’s time to develop your ETL skills.
-In this course, you’ll learn the foundations of creating pipelines to efficiently extract, transform, and load data into the systems your company commonly uses.
-You’ll get hands-on experience by helping a fictional private equity firm process the sales data they need to make informed business decisions when buying real estate.
-Jump in, learn how to create ETL pipelines, and develop one of the most in-demand engineering skills needed in the market.
+Build Your ETL SkillsDeveloping your ETL skills will improve your data engineering processes and means that you can work with data more efficiently.
+This course covers the foundations of creating pipelines to efficiently extract, transform, and load data into your company’s systems.
+You’ll get hands-on experience by helping a fictional private equity firm process sales data to make data-driven decisions when buying real estate.

 Explore the data and requirementsFree